z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/fasta/readme.txt

         match a random number against those cumulative probabilities to select each nucleotide (use linear search or binary search)

-        use this naïve linear congruential generator to calculate a random number each time a nucleotide needs to be selected (don't cache the random number sequence)
+        use this naï¿½ve linear congruential generator to calculate a random number each time a nucleotide needs to be selected (don't cache the random number sequence)

         IM = 139968
         IA = 3877
         IC = 29573
         Seed = 42

         Random (Max)
            Seed = (Seed * IA + IC) modulo IM
            = Max * Seed / IM